 The Big Five puts in at our private campground and takes out at Democrat.
-On the map above, look for the red star with the label “Kern River Outfitters Campground” – that is our put-in.
+On the map below, look for the red star with the label “Kern River Outfitters Campground” – that is our put-in.
 The river to the southwest (left side of the map) is the area that the trip runs on.
 The section to the northeast of our camp (right side of the map) is our Camp Run rafting trip.

 My friends booked this trip.
 How do I join their party?